Nabin15/Certificates/README.md

 ## 📌 About

-These certificates cover a wide range of Python skills, including:
+These certificates cover a wide range of Python, SQL & Power BI tools including:

 - Data Cleaning & Preparation
 - Exploratory Data Analysis